Tsvetana Pironkova: 2012–2013: US Open and Wimbledon fourth rounds

-2014: First WTA title
+2014: First WTA Tour title

 Pironkova started the 2014 season ranked outside the top 100, at No. 107.
 She made it through the qualifying draw at the Sydney International.
 In the main draw, she defeated world No. 7, Sara Errani, in the quarterfinals and world No. 6, Petra Kvitová, in the semifinals, both in straight sets.
 She then defeated ninth ranked Angelique Kerber to win her first WTA Tour title.
 Pironkova was the first qualifier to win a Premier event in three and a half years, moved up 50 places in the world rankings, and was the first Bulgarian to win a WTA event in over ten years (after Magdalena Maleeva at the 2003 Birmingham Classic).
 Pironkova's run in Australia ended at the Australian Open with a second-round straight-set loss to Samantha Stosur, managing to win just two games.
 After the Australian Open, she reached a ranking of No. 52.

 In February, Pironkova played in Doha, where she made it through the qualifying rounds.
 She beat veteran world No. 14, Roberta Vinci, in the first round, losing just six games.
 However, Pironkova's good run ended in the second round, where she lost to youngster No. 55, Annika Beck, after winning the first set on a tie-break.
 She then played in Dubai.
 In the first round of qualifying, she beat world No. 487, Vitalia Diatchenko, in a long and hard match (over 2 and a half hours), losing the first set on a tiebreak, saving a match point in the 10th game of the second set, then winning the second set again on a tiebreak, and was leading in the third set when her opponent retired.
 However, in what was her second loss against the Canadian out of two matches, she lost in the second qualifying round to youngster, No. 19, Eugenie Bouchard.

-In March, Pironkova played at the Indian Wells hard-court event, where she started in the main draw.
+In March, Pironkova played at the Indian Wells hardcourt event, where she started in the main draw.
 She lost in straight sets to No. 38, Madison Keys, in the first round.
 She then played in Miami, where she beat Galina Voskoboeva and 25th seed Sorana Cîrstea without losing a set, but then lost in the third round to fifth seed Angelique Kerber, who went on to reach the quarterfinals.
 Pironkova moved five places up the rankings after Miami, to No. 42.